mihaprajs/mihaprajs.github.io/README.md

-# miha.prajs.github.io - Presonal website
+# miha.prajs.github.io - Presonal website (work in progress)

 This is a little website about me.
 There are links to my socials as well as my contact.